 No pupil should be unable to participate in school sporting activities because of the cost of PE kit.
-Therefore the use of branded items, and the range of different items of PE Kit in our Policy, will be kept as low as possible.
+Therefore the use of branded items, and the range of different items of PE Kit will be kept as low as possible.